-- The abuser is a person whom the victim has a child with
+- An abuser is a person whom the victim has a child with

-- The abuser is a person whom the victim anticipates having a child with or one of the parties is pregnant
+- An abuser is a person whom the victim anticipates having a child with or one of the parties is pregnant

-- The abuser is a person whom the victim is or was in an intimate relationship with (i.e. married, dating, divorced, etc.)
+- An abuser is a person whom the victim is or was in an intimate relationship with (i.e. married, dating, divorced, etc.)

 Domestic abuse is all about one person trying to gain and maintain control over another partner.
 It is not necessarily just a physical act — it can be sexual, emotional, economic, or psychological.
 The behavior can range from manipulation, terrorizing, threatening, and even injuring someone all to gain power over another person.

 In New Jersey, domestic violence can be a criminal offense as well as a civil claim.
 Under New Jersey law, a domestic violence offense will be handled in two separate courts:

 Municipal Court: Depending on the severity of the charge and what municipality the charge was filed, the Criminal Division of Superior Court in Elizabeth will hear the criminal case.
 If your abuser is found guilty, the defendant will receive a fine and possible jail time, depending on the charge.

 Superior Court: The civil component will be heard in the Family Division of Superior Court.
 It is here where restraining orders are issued, child custody and support are arranged, and damages (medical bills, pain and suffering, etc.) are assigned.